 UK - Lima

 Depart the UK for your flight to the Peruvian capital, Lima.
-After a long travel day you will be met at the airport and transferred to your base for the next 2 nights, Casa Andina Private Collection, in the upmarket area of Miraflores.
+After a long travel day you will be met at the airport and transferred to your base for the next 2 nights, Jose Antonio Deluxe, in the upmarket area of Miraflores.

 Visit the historic centre of Lima with your guide and explore the Government Palace, the Archbishop’s Palace, the City Hall and Cathedral.
 Also included is the church of the 17th century San Francisco, a world cultural heritage site and the Santo Domingo Convent.
 After your introductory tour we recommend a visit to the Larco Herrera Museum.
 A renovated hacienda the museum now displays 45,000 pieces, mainly pottery, excavated by the famous Peruvian archaeologist Rafael Larco Hoyle.
 An on-site café provides an ideal stop for some modern Peruvian cuisine.

 Lima - Sacred Valley

 Take the short flight to the Peruvian highlands and the colonial city of Cuzco.
 From here you will be transferred to the Sacred Valley of the Incas, which as lower in altitude, makes it an ideal base for acclimatisation.
 Spend 2 nights at the charming Sol y Luna Lodge & Spa which oozes Peruvian charm with a variety of art and tapestries.

 Accommodation: Sol y Luna Lodge & Spa

 Free day in the Sacred Valley.
 The Sol y Luna offers a wide variety of optional excursions ranging from cooking demonstrations and workshops, weaving and pottery.
 For the more active - hiking, mountain biking, horse riding, quad biking, white water rafting and even paragliding.
 There is definitely activities for everyone!